If you want to install a content manage system that everybody can

 mysql> FLUSH PRIVILEGES;

 Create a database and database user for your data.
 You will use this database and user name in your database connection string.
-The GRANT statement actually creates a new MySQL user account.

 mysql> CREATE DATABASE wordpress_mysql;